oberocks/obebs4-js/README.md

         paragraphs : [...], // Expects an array of strings
         quotes : [...],     // Expects an array of strings
         brands : [...],     // Expects an array of strings
-        navlinks : [...]    // Expects an array of strings
+        navigation : [...]  // Expects an array of strings
     },
     ...
 };